ling-sn/b-psid/III. Calculations/ii. clean_tsv/README.md

   * If a site was on the reverse strand, the A count was used for the test.
   * If a site was on the forward strand, the T count was used for the test.
 * However, while Fisher’s Exact Test assumes that marginal sums are fixed, these assumptions were not met in our experiment because sequencing counts from the genome were random.
-  * Therefore, this test will be replaced with rate ratio calculations in the future (July 2026).
+  * Therefore, this test will be replaced with rate ratio calculations in the future (sometime later in 2026).

 ---